IMG

 The reserve is easily accessed from Attenborough railway station which is served by regular trains from Nottingham and Derby.
 From the station, walk south along Attenborough Lane and either keep walking straight ahead along The Strand or turn right on Church Lane and walk past the church to enter the reserve.
 If driving or cycling, turn south off the A6005 following the signpost pointing to the reserve between Long Eaton and Beeston.
 Parking is available near the the Attenborough Nature Center.

-Alternatively, one can travel to Beeston by rail or other means and access the reserve by walking southwest along the River Trent from the Beeston Marina.
+Alternatively, one can travel by rail or other means to Beeston, served by direct trains from London St Pancras, and access the reserve by walking southwest along the River Trent from the Beeston Marina.

 Explain from where and how to get to this site with private and public transport.